-Portland is a unique city, and not just for its distinct quirkiness, it also has an interesting geography to it.
+Portland is a unique city, and not just for its distinct quirkiness and endless vegan eats, it also has an interesting geography to it.
 The city is actually divided on two sides of the Willamette River and scattered along it are 13 strikingly beautiful bridges.
 There are an additional 4 more bridges on the Columbia River, which borders the city on the north.
 And what's more, the bridges are all completely unique!

 So, what's a fun activity you can do on the river and see these beauties (and also eat food!)?...
 Take a river cruise!

 Portland Spirit River Cruises offer many fun cruises on their fleet of boats.
 The offer sightseeing and dining cruises on their flagship, the Portland Spirit, also the Crystal Dolphin, and the Willamette Star.
 There are brunch, lunch and dinner cruises, sightseeing and concert series cruises, and even super fun events like Radical 80s and Totally 90s dance cruises and a Cinnamon Bear cruise.

 They also have a jet boat called the Explorer that offers a Heart of the Gorge Exploration, which takes you up to the Gorge (and you can even bring your bike on board) and a Portland Bridges Tour, which tours you under the city's magnificent bridges.
 And lastly, on the Sternwheeler, you can see the beautiful Columbia River Gorge up close and personal on a brunch, dinner, sight-seeing, and Landmarks of the Gorge cruise.

 Heads up, I was provided a cruise in exchange for my review.

 I went out on the Willamette Star on their lunch river cruise.
 It was my first time doing a lunch cruise and it was so much more fun than I anticipated!
 A total sensory delight from start to finish.